In Arizona's Senate race, Democrat seeks to flip a GOP seat

-As three Republicans compete for the conservative mantel, especially on immigration policy, Democratic Rep. Kyrsten Sinema, facing nominal Democratic opposition in the state's Aug.
-28 primary, is staking out the political center and emerging as a strong general-election contender.
+As three Republicans compete for the conservative mantle, especially on immigration policy, Democratic Rep. Kyrsten Sinema is staking out the political center and emerging as a strong general-election contender.
+She faces nominal opposition in the state's Aug.
+28 primary.

-A Sinema victory in November would have big implications not just for control of the Senate, but could signal an opportunity for Democrats to make inroads in the Southwest.
+A Sinema victory in November could have big implications beyond control of the Senate, signaling an opportunity for Democrats to make inroads in the Southwest.
 That would be valuable heading into the 2020 presidential election as the party struggles to regain ground in the Rust Belt.

 WHAT'S HAPPENING?

-She has downplayed angst within her party over votes she has cast as one of only a few Democrats joining majority Republicans to sharply increasing penalties for people deported more than three times and giving federal officials authority to detain and deport noncitizens who live in gang territory.
+She has downplayed angst within her party over votes she has cast as one of only a few Democrats joining majority Republicans to increase penalties sharply for people deported more than three times and give federal officials authority to detain and deport noncitizens who live in gang territory.

 EDITOR'S NOTE: Associated Press reporters are on the ground around the country, covering political issues, people and races from places they live.
 The Ground Game series highlights that reporting, looking at politics from the ground up.
 Each week, in stories and a podcast , AP reporters examine the political trends that will drive the national conversation tomorrow.